aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 For this spirit, you should do stuff for x amount of reps before worrying about what to do next.
 For example, "I will not try to make money from my blog posts until I have written 50 of them."

+**Have a professional's mindset**

+Does a professional complain about all the work they have to do?
+No, they just do it.
+Adopt the same approach for your work.

 **Visual reminder**

 When doing work, write on a sticky note what task your are doing and make it visible throughout the work session.